Meet the management guru who is trying to fix the D.C. arts commission

 Proving that he follows his own advice, Van Lee built a compound for his sisters and other family members in Wharton, Tex., on land that his formerly enslaved great-grandmother and her husband had purchased in 1899.
 Friends tease that he built it for his 450-piece art collection, which includes works by Sam Gilliam, Romare Bearden and Lisa Beane.

 Divine intervention played a role in his appointment to the arts commission, he said.
 When his friend Cora Masters Barry, former wife of the late D.C. mayor, became a commissioner in 2020, she shared with him her efforts to change the commission, especially in the areas of equity and diversity.
 He listened, offered encouragement and advice, and told her to continue when she considered quitting.
-After George Floyd’s police killing, Barry successfully advocated for a task force on equity, inclusion and belonging, and she asked Van Lee to lead it.
+After the police killing of George Floyd, Barry successfully advocated for a task force on equity, inclusion and belonging, and she asked Van Lee to lead it.
 He couldn’t say no.

 “This is the work I’ve done for 20 years,” he said.
 “This is how my life has gone.
 I’m a person of faith, and I think that everything happens for a reason, and some things are about divine order.”